Five Homemade Solutions Gets Rid of Unwanted Bugs without Chemicals

 Slugs and snails are slimy pests with the reputation of being slow movers.
 However, in your garden, they are quick to destroy all your plants one by one.
 These pests eat through large leaves, destroy small leaves, seedlings, and produce.
 Plus, snails and slugs don’t come one by one to your garden.
 They invite all their friends for a feast.

 There is an easy way to get rid of garden snails and slugs that doesn’t include a flashlight and salt shaker each night.

 You can make a slug and snail ditch trap around your garden using salt, beer or a beer substitute.

 Effective: Gets rid of snails, slugs, and some crawling non-water beetles.

 Supplies: A means to dig a small trench, ground plastic to fill the trench or something that will hold the liquid or salt.
-You do not want salt directly into your soil or on the plants for it may destroy the soil and plants.
+You do not want salt directly into your soil or on the plants, for it may destroy the soil and plants.
 Choose one of the following for your deterrent: salt, beer, or a beer substitute.

-Beer substitute: Mix one cup warm water; one teaspoon sugar; one teaspoon flour; a half teaspoon dry yeast.
+Beer substitute: Mix one cup of warm water; one teaspoon sugar; one teaspoon flour; a half teaspoon dry yeast.
 Stir, dissolving all ingredients together.

-Slugs are attracted to the smell of yeast and sugar drawing them to the ditch for a drink.
+Slugs are attracted to the smell of yeast and sugar, drawing them to the ditch for a drink.
 They either drown in the liquid when drinking or move away from the ditch.
 They won’t go through the ditch to your garden.
 Salt will kill any slugs or snails that try to go through the barrier.